Potomac River Spill Update for March 6:

 What Should I Do If I Come into Contact with Sewage?

-Wash the affected area as soon as possible.
-If you think you have become sick from sewage, contact your health provider.
+Wash the affected area with soap and water as soon as possible.
+If you think you may have become sick from sewage, contact your health provider.
 Symptoms can vary, but may include diarrhea, fever, cramps, nausea, coughing, vomiting, headache, weakness, loss of appetite, and fatigue.

 Is It Dangerous to be Near Sewage But Not Touch It?